breatheco-de/content/src/content/lesson/what-is-javascript-learn-to-code-in-javascript.md

 ## Functions

-Functions are pieces of code that can be re-used severa times during runtime regardless of their position in the code.
+Functions are pieces of code that can be re-used several times during runtime regardless of their position in the code.
 There are hundreds of reasons to use functions, but here are the 2 most important ones:

-+ Divide and conquer: It is always easier to split your problems into several smaller problems.
++ Divide and conquer: It is always easier to breakdown your problems into several smaller problems.
 This will become your biggest challenge when solving complex problems.
 Functions will be your best tools for abstraction.
 + Re-use: Any normal development will take at least 5,000 lines of code.
 It is redundant and inefficient to keep writing the same code over and over again.

 ## Declaring a Function